storesafe/cordova-sqlite-storage/README.md

     ./bin/test.sh android

-To run then from a windows powershell do either
+To run from a windows powershell (here is a sample for android target):

     .\bin\test.ps1 android

-or for Windows (8.1):

-    .\bin\test.ps1 windows

 # Adapters